Modular proximal optimization for multidimensional total-variation regularization: Prox operators for multidimensional TV

 by iteratively invoking the individual prox operators $\prox_{r_i}$ and then combining their outputs.
 This mixing is done by means of a combiner method, which guarantees convergence to the solution of the overall $\prox_r(\vy)$.

-Different proximal combiners can used for computing $\prox_r$~\eqref{eq:9}.
-For instance, for $m=2$, the Proximal Dykstra (PD)~\citep{Combettes09} method is a reasonable choice; alternatively, as shown recently in~\citep{jegBac13}, the Douglas-Rachford (DR) scheme proves to be a more effective choice.
-The crux of both PD and DR, however lies in that they require only subroutines to compute the individual prox operators $\prox_{r_1}$ and $\prox_{r_2}$, which allows us to reuse our 1D-TV subroutines.

-More generally, if more than two regularizers are present (i.e., $m > 2$), then a it is easier to use \emph{Parallel-Proximal Dykstra} (PPD)~\citep{ParallelDykstra} or \emph{Parallel Douglas-Rachford} (PDR) as the proximal combiners---both methods being generalizations obtained via the ``product-space trick'' of \citet{pierra84}.

-These parallel proximal methods are attractive because they not only combine an arbitrary number of regularizers, but also allows parallelizing the calls to the individual prox operators.
-This feature allows us to develop a highly parallel implementation for multidimensional TV proximity (\S\ref{sec:multid}).
+Different proximal combiners can used for computing $\prox_r$~\eqref{eq:proxstacking}.
+In what follows we briefly describe some of the possibilities.
+The crux of all of them is that their key steps will be proximity steps over the individual $r_i$ terms.
 Thus, using proximal stacking and combination, any convex machine learning problem with multiple regularizers can be solved in a highly modular proximal framework.
-Below we exemplify these ideas by applying them to two- and higher-dimensional TV proximity, which we then use within proximal solvers for addressing a wide array of applications.
+After this section we exemplify these ideas by applying them to two- and higher-dimensional TV proximity, which we then use within proximal solvers for addressing a wide array of applications.